sublimehq/Packages/README.md

 in the [`dev` channel](https://www.sublimetext.com/dev).

-The latest release of Packages shipped with Sublime Text should be tagged via git in this repository, you can find a list at <https://github.com/sublimehq/Packages/tags>.
+The latest release of Packages shipped with Sublime Text should be tagged via git in this repository.
+You can find a list at <https://github.com/sublimehq/Packages/tags>.

-Bugs may exist on older builds, and the format used is **not compatible** with builds older than Build 4095.
+Bugs may exist on older builds and the format used is **not compatible** with builds older than Build 4095.